Skip to content

 Important Notes

-• BSCR Cap Binding: If the calculated operational charge exceeds 30% of the BSCR, the calculator automatically floors the result at the regulatory maximum.
+• BSCR Cap Binding: If the calculated operational risk amount exceeds 30% of the BSCR, the calculator automatically floors the result at the regulatory maximum.
 A binding cap indicates a high volume of operational activity relative to the diversified insurance risk.

 • Gross vs. Net SCR: This calculator determines the standalone Operational Risk SCR.
 Operational risk is added to BSCR at the top SCR layer, and the undertaking's final net SCR is only finalized after the top-level LAC TP and LAC DT adjustments.